 '''

-try {

 resultsDir.mkdirs();

 File[] files = tempDir.listFiles();

 for (int i = 0; i < files.length; i++) {

-if (!files[i].getName().endsWith(".sh")

-&& !files[i].getName().endsWith(".summ")) {
+if (files[i].getName().startsWith("output")) {

-try{

 File newFile =

-new File(resultsDir.getAbsolutePath()

-+"/"+files[i].getName());

-BufferedInputStream bis =

-new BufferedInputStream(

-new FileInputStream(files[i]));

-BufferedOutputStream bos =

-new BufferedOutputStream(

-new FileOutputStream(newFile));
+new File(resultsDir.getAbsolutePath()+"/"+files[i].getName());

-int temp = 0;

-// write the file

-while ((temp=bis.read())!=-1) {

-bos.write(temp);

-bis.close();bos.close();

-} catch (Exception e) { }
+files[i].renameTo(newFile);

+}

-} catch (Exception e) {
+}

-e.printStackTrace();

 '''

 Now all the results will be copied over to a directory relative to the web portal so they can be easily accessed.
 The only problem is that the copying only happens when the portlet is reloaded.
 This means that if the portlet is never reloaded then the files will never actually be copied.
 This is just one solution to the problem.
 Another solution could involve starting a new thread to monitor the broker's output directory and copy results as soon as they appear.
+Programmers should also be aware that any output from an execution (output files from an executable) can be accessed like this, not only the stdout.